 The opportunity to display or perform works of art at the University is made available through several academic processes and procedures in which faculty members and other duly appointed individuals exercise their best professional judgment.
 Among these procedures is the selection of: 1) student art work by faculty, 2) selection of gallery shows by gallery committees, 3) selection of works of art by the Committee on the University Art Collection, and 4) display or performance as part of an approved course curriculum.
 Such authorized display or performance, regardless of how unpopular the work might be, must be unhindered and free from coercion.
-Members of the University communicate ideas artistically and must refrain from any act that would cause that right to be abridged.
+Members of the University community and guests must reflect in their actions a respect for the right to communicate ideas artistically and must refrain from any act that would cause that right to be abridged.
 At the same time, the University recognizes that the right of artists to exhibit or perform does not preclude the right of others to take exception to particular works of art.
 However, this latter right must be exercised in ways that do not prevent a work of art from being seen and must not involve any form of intimidation, defacement, or physical violence.
 The University rejects the claim of any individual or outside agency to dictate on the appropriateness or acceptability of the display or performance of any work of art in its facilities or as part of its educational programs.